Flood Risk & Drainage Guidance • Articles

 Can I write my own FRA for a house extension?

-Theoretically yes — the government guidance says it is possible for simple, low-risk developments to prepare their own FRA.
-In practice, LPAs and LLFAs expect a professionally prepared report and will object to poorly prepared ones.
+Theoretically yes — but in practice LPAs and LLFAs expect a professionally prepared report and will object to poorly prepared submissions.
 Given that FRAs start from £295, instructing a professional consultant is almost always the sensible choice.

-Need a flood risk or drainage consultant?
-We provide planning-ready FRAs and SuDS drainage strategies across England and Wales.
+Need a flood risk assessment for your extension?
+We provide planning-ready FRAs across England and Wales from £295+VAT.

 Get a Free Quote FRA service →